guillaumebour/yang/docs/Ying-ISA.md

 This document describes the ISA of Ying CPUs.
 Yang compiles programs for this architecture.

-Ying is an 8-bits architecture:
+Ying is a 16-bits architecture:
-- Addresses are 8-bits long
+- Addresses are 16-bits long
-- Registers are 8-bits long
+- Registers are 16-bits long
-- Opcodes   are 8-bits long
+- Opcodes   are 16-bits long

 There are 16 registers named:
 - R0, R1, R2, R3, R4, R5, R6, R7, R8, R9, R10, R11, R12, R13, R14 and PC